portsoc/hangman-in-branches/README.md

 ### Improve the presentation of the `#keyboard` element

+To make our keyboard more like a real keyboard, we are going to draw the letters in rows.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).

 ## Usage